Understanding our Four Finishes

 Although it gives a much richer look to your kitchen/bathroom, it is NOT categorized in the top five finishes.

-The satin chrome finish is priced at 25-50% higher than chrome and unfortunately, most end-users do not see the value of paying a substantial up-charge for a finish that looks very close to chrome.
+The polished nickel finish is priced at 25-50% higher than chrome and unfortunately, most end-users do not see the value of paying a substantial up-charge for a finish that looks very close to chrome.

 OIL RUBBED BRONZE

 This finish is by far the most problematic finish for most manufacturers because it is considered a ‘living’ finish.

 ‘Living’ is a code word for “forever changes.”

 The ideal scenario is that it will mature with age and give the room a rustic feel.

 In reality, the finishes doesn’t always mature the way you want it to.